dot-home/gitcmd-abbrev/README.md

 Commands
 --------

-For the exact details of what each command does (i.e., to work out the traditional `git` command line that is eventually produced), see `bin/gitcli-short.bash`.

 Almost all commands take the same additional options as the underlying Git command, and command line completion is the same as the underlying Git command.
+However, some commands (mostly those that run `git log`) can take "comma-options" as the first argument on the command line.
+This is a comma followed by one or more characters, e.g., `,rd` will log in reverse and suppress decoration.
+The available comma options are:

+    d   --no-decorate
+    g   --graph
+    r   --reverse

-These commands will tweak the $LESS variable where necessary to produce prettier output.
+All commands will tweak the $LESS variable where necessary to produce prettier output.

+Where the documentation below does not suffice, you can examine the actual functions in `bin/gitcmd-abbrev.bash` or `set -x` to turn on tracing before running the command. (`set +x` will undo the tracing).

 ### Terminology Note